ilyashusain/Jenkins_CD-CD_Kubernetes/README.md

 docker push $IMAGE_NAME
 ```

 This will build an image and push it to dockerhub on each commit.
+Create another ```execute shell`` and enter the below code:

 ```
 IMAGE_NAME="<Your Dockerhub Account>/hellowhale:${BUILD_NUMBER}"